-All three modes of warranting morality practiced by Victorians devolved throughout the 20th century.
-Scientism pitched its false hopes through most of that dismal epoch and bears responsibility for much of its dysfunction especially as it was filtered through the human sciences that glorified it.
-Though appropriating its method and terminology, the postmodern solution that only resolved into clarity in the 1970’s has challenged empiricism along with the universal reasoning it is based upon (see “One Postmodern Sentence”), but the weakness of the Victorian vision of moral structure, particularly of public morality, shaped the moral vacuum that still cries for resolution today (see “Postmodernism Is Its Discontents”).
+Scientism, Romantic revivalism, materialist pragmatism, and authoritarian nostalgia all competed for moral gravity after World War I. Rooted in Victorian confusions, they further devolved throughout the 20th century.
+Scientism pitched its false hopes through most of that dismal epoch and bears responsibility for much of its dysfunction especially as it was pitched by the human sciences that glorified it.
+Though appropriating science’s method and terminology, the postmodern solution that only resolved into clarity in the 1970’s manages both to glorify and demean the empirical process it is based upon (see “One Postmodern Sentence”).
+So the weakness of the Victorian vision of moral structure, particularly of public morality, expanded into the moral vacuum that still cries for resolution today (see “Postmodernism Is Its Discontents”).
 That same alienation deprived Romantic pantheism of its inspiration, reducing intuitions to private constructs rather than divine discoveries.
-It inspired generations of postmodern critics of popular culture to embrace a private existentialism both Romantic and rebellious (see “Freedom, Antihero, and Zeitgeist”) and led others to abandon all hope of clarity or consistency and settle for a self-serving emotivism that reduces moral agents to consumers of culture and the hard-won moral autonomy of our nature to a surrender to the formative power of environment.
+It inspired generations of postmodern critics of popular culture to embrace a private existentialism both Romantic and rebellious (see “Freedom, Antihero, and Zeitgeist”) and led others to abandon all hope of clarity or consistency and settle for a self-serving emotivism that reduces moral agents to consumers of culture.
+The hard-won moral autonomy of modernism now verges on a surrender to the formative power of environment.
 None of these developments boded well for the modernist assumptions of contractarian democracy, itself a conspicuous effort at moral neutrality perverted by Victorian failures and their aftermath into a mindless materialism (see “Why Invent a Social Contract?“).
 Nostalgic believers recognize the flaccidity of the culture, believing that a louder or sterner reminder of categorical morality will return secularists to their duty.
 Their listeners to this day remain puzzled about what that duty might be.